linux-dev-arch/cherryscript/README.md

 <p>inc *variable name* *value*</p>
 <p>note that value should always be an integer</p>

-### NOTE:The following features are still in the works
+### NOTE:The following features are still in development

 ### import